aaronbolton/traefik-ollama-bolt-cors/README.md

 # This is provided as an example only, many options will need changing to suit your enviroment

+# this is heavly AI generated document please excuse any mistake

 ### Docker Compose Stack

 * Traefik